Turn your manual testers into automation experts! Request a Demo

 • Cloud services: Providers like AWS, Azure, or Google Cloud that offer infrastructure for hosting applications.

-• Continuous Integration/Continuous Deployment (CI/CD): Tools like Jenkins, Travis CI, or CircleCI are used to automate the testing and deployment processes.
+• Continuous Integration/Continuous Deployment (CI/CD): Tools like Jenkins, Travis CI, or CircleCI automate the testing and deployment processes.
+Read: What Is CI/CD?

 For example, if you’re developing a simple website, using a lightweight framework like React can make it faster and more responsive.
 On the other hand, if you’re creating a complex application like an e-commerce platform that needs to handle many users and transactions, opting for a robust stack like Node.js for the backend and MongoDB for the database can ensure it runs smoothly even during peak traffic.

 Additionally, the right tech stack can save time and money.
-If your team is familiar with a particular technology, they can work more efficiently which in turn reduces the development time.
+If your team is familiar with a particular technology, they can work more efficiently, reducing the development time.
 For instance, if a team already knows Python and Django, using them for a new project can lead to faster results than learning a new language or framework from scratch.

 A tech stack also influences how easy it is to maintain the application.
 A well-chosen stack makes updates and debugging simpler, which is essential for keeping users happy and the software running smoothly.